 — Elizabeth S Craig (@elizabethscraig) June 24, 2016

 b.
 Solidify Reputation

-But once the prominent person decides to write the foreword, writing a believable, unbiased, and honest foreword that can make an emotional connection with the reader, it can help further solidify the foreword author’s reputation.
+But, once the prominent person decides to write the foreword, writing a believable, unbiased, and honest foreword that can make an emotional connection with the reader, can help further solidify the foreword author’s reputation.